 Your orthodontist monitors your progress and makes necessary adjustments to get best possible results.
 Traditional braces require regular monthly visits to the orthodontist to adjust tightness.
 Adjustment can be uncomfortable.

 The downsides include mouth irritation, and the need to be extra efficient at cleaning your teeth.

 The decision about whether to choose metal braces or clear aligners is personal based on your goals and your needs.
 Talk to the experts at Sphinx Orthodontics.
 We will help you make the right choice for you.

 How much does Invisalign cost?

 There are many factors that determine the cost of your Invisalign treatment: how extensive the issues are that you want corrected, how long your treatment plan will last, and the specific treatment details prescribed by the doctor.
-To effectively determine the cost of Invisalign, schedule a consultation with Sphinx Orthodontics a VIP-Diamond Invisalign Provider in AB.
+To effectively determine the cost of Invisalign, schedule a consultation with Sphinx Orthodontics an Invisalign Provider in Edmonton, AB.